ymoua27/ops-reading-note/ops-401/reading13.md

 **3. Explain to your manager why your organization might benefit from implementing a reverse proxy?**

 A reverse proxy server can help with load balancing, protect from attacks, caching, and SSL encryption.
-These functiions will help with the smooth operation and provide some security.
+These functions will help with the smooth operation and provide some security.